ciberkleid/katacoda-scenarios/building-images/building-images-01-dockerfile/step02.md

 Objective:

-Learn the syntax of Dockerfiles, focusing on a handful of basic Dockerfile commands and focusing on controlling the application launch behavior.
+Learn the syntax of Dockerfiles, focusing on a handful of basic Dockerfile commands.
 Learn how to execute your Dockerfiles to build images.
 Understand some of the benefits of packaging an application as an image.